Strategic Tradeoffs Between Humans and AI in Multi-Agent Bargaining: Human Data Collection

 \subsection{Implementation on Deliberate Lab}

-\paragraph{Platform.} The bargaining game was implemented via Deliberate Lab (\cite{deliberatelab}), an open-source platform for conducting group human-LLM social science experiments.
-We will publish the bargaining game implementation within the platform upon acceptance.

 \paragraph{Participant interface.} Upon entering Deliberate Lab through a web link, participants proceed through a multi-stage experiment including informed consent, game instructions, comprehension checks, and payout information.
 Upon completing the final comprehension check, they wait in a ``Lobby'' stage for other participants.
-When three participants are in the lobby, they are sent an invitation to join a live bargaining game (Fig~\ref{fig:deliberatelabinterface}).
+When three participants are in the lobby, they are sent an invitation to join a live bargaining game (Figure~\ref{fig:deliberatelabinterface}).
 Following the game, there is a post-game survey.
 For anonymity, we used a Deliberate Lab feature that assigns participants an anonymous animal avatar (e.g., ``Bear'') as they join the experiment.

-\paragraph{Bargaining game user interface.} To submit trade proposals, participants used text and selection fields to specify number and type of chip, respectively.
-The interface automatically calculated and displayed projected total chip value if the proposal were to be accepted (Fig~\ref{fig:deliberatelabinterface}); it also prevented players from submitting invalid offers by disabling the "submit" button.
+\paragraph{Bargaining game user interface.} To submit trade proposals, participants used text and selection fields to specify the number and type of chip, respectively.
+The interface automatically calculated and displayed the projected total chip value if the proposal were to be accepted (Figure~\ref{fig:deliberatelabinterface}); it also prevented players from submitting invalid offers by disabling the ``submit'' button.
+For accepting or rejecting proposals, the interface calculated and displayed the projected total chip value if the player were to accept the proposal.
+It also disabled acceptance for offers the player could not fulfill (Figure~\ref{app:deliberatelabresponder}, bottom).
+All participants were shown a table of all players' chip quantities and a log of actions (i.e., when trades were proposed, accepted, and rejected, and when each round and turn of the game changed).
+Turn order was determined randomly.

-\paragraph{Experimenter interface.} To conduct experiments, the experimenter used Deliberate Lab's dashboard (Fig~\ref{app:deliberatelabdashboard}) to monitor participants as they progressed through the experiment's information and comprehension check stages, then manually transferred participants into groups of three to play the bargaining game once the player was ready to be transferred.
+\paragraph{Experimenter interface.} To conduct experiments, the experimenter used Deliberate Lab's dashboard (Figure~\ref{app:deliberatelabdashboard}) to monitor participants as they progressed through the experiment's information and comprehension check stages, then manually transferred participants into groups of three to play the bargaining game once the player was ready to be transferred.
 The experimenter was also able to send attention checks to participants (e.g., if several minutes elapsed without any visible progress) and remove them from the experiment (e.g., if attention checks went unanswered).

-\section{Post-game participant survey}
+\section{Post-Game Participant Survey}